auth0/docs/articles/integrations/aws-api-gateway/part-1.md

 After completing this step, you will have:

-* set up Amazon API Gateway using AWS Lambda functions to execute your service logic that stores and retrieves pets from an [Amazon DynamoDB](https://aws.amazon.com/dynamodb) table;
+* Set up Amazon API Gateway using AWS Lambda functions to execute your service logic that stores and retrieves pets from an [Amazon DynamoDB](https://aws.amazon.com/dynamodb) table;
-* created two unauthenticated REST service methods for getting and updating a list of pets.
+* Created two unauthenticated REST service methods for getting and updating a list of pets.

 > Prior to beginning, please have [Node.js](https://nodejs.org/) installed.